GANNoiseRemover/NoiseFilter/docs/img/UseCaseAndDescription.md

   **Main Flow**:

-  1. User rotates potentiometer to adjust gain.
+  1. User rotates the potentiometer to increase or decrease volume.
-  2. Device modifies amplification parameter.
-  3. Clean audio is delivered at adjusted volume.
+  2. Device reads the potentiometer value and adjusts the output gain accordingly.
+  3. The clean audio signal (already noise-reduced and amplified) is updated in real time.
+  4. User hears the clean audio at the chosen volume level.

  **Alternative Flows / Extensions:**
 * Potentiometer malfunction → volume remains unchanged.